 User experience (UX) design, usability, human interface design and human centered design - these are just some of the terms we are increasingly confronted with.
 But what does all this mean?
 Why should usability and user experience in particular interest you as a web designer?
 And how can you create value through UX even if you don't have an UX designer in your team?

-Why should I deal with UX?
+Why should I bother with UX?

 Many European designers I know have a strong background in communication design - so they come from the direction of the print media.
 They create sophisticated compositions that present a precise message.